-The first five FCC Section 706 Reports contained no plan to regulate the Internet and thus concluded that deployment, though not ubiquitous, was nonetheless "reasonable and timely."4 Following the release of the National Broadband Plan,5 which contained many proposals to increase the influence of regulation over the Internet, and the Obama Administration's interest in Network Neutrality regulation, the Sixth Report reversed this pattern and concluded that broadband deployment was not "reasonable and timely."
-The Commission's determination hung on the standard of universal broadband availability,7 and since "we have not achieved this goal today,"8 the agency declared that deployment is not "reasonable and timely."9 Following its interpretation of Section 706, the agency used this finding to justify the regulation of broadband services in its Open Internet Rules.
-10 Significantly, the agency has also used this legal theory to motivate implementation of the National Broadband Plan11 and to extend its legal authority to regulate commercial data roaming agreements.
-12 measure of the benefit.
-In fact, the National Broadband Plan explicitly recognized that the cost of ubiquitous coverage of terrestrial broadband could not be justified, and recommended the use of "satellite broadband" as an alternative since it is ubiquitously available.
-13 Obviously, if the agency wanted to use Section 706 as the foundation for an aggressively regulatory agenda, then it needed to exclude satellite Internet service from the definition of broadband.
+Specifically, the Commission's own financial analysis conducted as part of its National Broadband Plan (released four months prior to the Sixth Report) shows that the cost of ubiquitous availability via terrestrial networks (i.e., wired and wireless) exceeds any plausible measure of the benefit (as discussed below).
+In fact, the National Broadband Plan explicitly recognized that the cost of ubiquitous coverage of terrestrial broadband could not be justified, the use of "satellite recommended broadband" as an alternative since it is ubiquitously available.10 Obviously, if the agency wanted to use Section 706 as the foundation for an aggressively regulatory agenda, then it needed to exclude satellite Internet service from the definition broadband.
 Not surprisingly, the Commission did so.
-By ignoring its own evidence and by carefully defining broadband service, the FCC had successfully rigged the game to permit expansive broadband regulation under Section 706.
-14 In so doing, the legal and factual predicates for much of the agency's aggressive regulatory agenda stand on shaky ground.
+By ignoring its own evidence and by carefully defining broadband service, the FCC had successfully rigged the game to permit expansive broadband regulation under Section In so doing, the legal and factual predicates for the agency's aggressive regulatory agenda stand on shaky ground.